olasunkanmi-SE/codebuddy/README.md

 - Highlight any code, right-click.
 You should see lists of options like refactoring, optimize code, etc.
 - Also you can simply type an instruction, in conjunction with some highlighted code if you will, right-click and click on send to Ola
 - you can have a chat-like conversation and it does remember your previous questions because there is support for chat history

+## How to use
+- Once installed, press command/ctrl + shift + p, search for Explorer: Focus on chat view, this opens up a chat webview
+- Highlight your code, right click, and click any of the desired assistant options
+- If you have a none coding questions, you can type it in your vscode editor and send to Ola.
+- The chat button is disabled for now.
+Help is needed in fixing here https://github.com/olasunkanmi-SE/codebuddy/issues/37

 ## Roadmap